Electrical Injury Lawyers

 - Severe burns

-Our team of lawyers at McEldrew Young Purtell have specialized knowledge and experience in handling claims involving electrical injuries.
+Our team of lawyers at McEldrew Young Purtell Merritt have specialized knowledge and experience in handling claims involving electrical injuries.
 We work closely with leading electrical engineers and medical experts, in the reconstruction of your electrical accident, to help build a solid case against those who should be held responsible.

 What can cause an electric shock?